 How burglars choose a mark

-The things burglars look for when choosing a house are fairly uniform, regardless of experience.
+In an average burglary, the things burglars look for when choosing a house are fairly uniform, regardless of experience.

 When looking at properties, burglars usually look for homes that appear to have valuables on site and where nobody is home.
 They also look for homes with concealed access points and plenty of places to hide.